Dr Rolf Was The Founder Of Structural Integration More Commonly Known As Rolfing

 Dr Rolf originally worked as a researcher at the Rockefeller Institute under the head of the biochemical laboratory and during her time wrote 16 academic papers in biochemistry plus many other scholarly journals.

 Rolfs’ interest in therapeutic intervention, however, had a more personal aspect.
 She herself suffered from spinal arthritis and one of her children also had physical problems which prompted her to become interested in yoga.
-Her first attempt at manual therapy came after her husband died leaving her with two young children to feed and educate.
+Her first attempts at manual therapy came after her husband died leaving her with two young children to feed and educate.
 Seeking music lessons for her children she offered a music teacher with physical problems therapy in exchange for lessons.
-Apparently, she would place the teacher in yoga positions and work on whatever compromised tissue presented itself.
+Apparently, she would place the teacher in yoga positions and work to lengthen problem areas..

 Orthodox medicine is only now beginning to grasp the relevance of structure and structural mis-alignment to well-being.
 Dr Rolf began her work with the human body in the 1930s and initially taught her techniques to osteopaths and chiropractors.
 However, Rolfing is not simply a set of techniques but a new modality.